svdorn/ldsc-2.0.1/README.md

 # LDSC (LD SCore) `v2.0.1` - updates from  to work with Python3

 `ldsc` is a command line tool for estimating heritability and genetic correlation from GWAS summary statistics. `ldsc` also computes LD Scores.
-Updates from (PyPi)[https://pypi.org/project/ldsc/#files] with additional updates from `svdorn` to work with Python3.
+Updates from [PyPi ldsc v2.0.1](https://pypi.org/project/ldsc/#files) with additional updates from `svdorn` to work with Python3.

 ## Getting Started